c6o/docs/content/guides/installing.md

 ### Access Your Cluster

 Many CLI commands need to interact with a Kubernetes cluster.
 Therefore, the CLI requires access to a `kubeconfig` for your cluster.
-By default, we use the default cluster in `~/.kube/config`.
-Alternatively, you can set the `KUBECONFIG` environment variable to your `kubeconfig` file.
+By default, we use the current context in `~/.kube/config`.
+Alternatively, you can set the `KUBECONFIG` environment variable to the location of the `kubeconfig` file.

 ```bash
 export KUBECONFIG=<path to kubeconfig>